Shashank02051997/QuizzieThunder-NodeJs/README.md

 ## Technologies Used

-Quizze Thunder is built using a variety of technologies including:
+Quizzie Thunder is built using a variety of technologies including:

 - [Node.js](https://nodejs.org/en)
 - [Express](https://expressjs.com/)